stanford-futuredata/macrobase/ui/README.md

 *Risk Ratio* - The minimum risk ratio for a given set of attributes to be considered a valid explanation.
 Risk ratio is the proportion of rows corresponding to a given attribute set that are outliers divided by the proportion of rows not corresponding to that attribute set that are outliers.
 Intuitively, this represents how much more likely a data point is to be an outlier if it contains this attribute set.

 #### Explore
 Use the Explore tab to compare explanations between queries and plot histograms of metrics filtered by explanations.
 Click on explanations to select them for plotting.

-Select queries to explore in the History tab.
+#### History
+Use the History tab to manage past queries and select queries for editing or explorating.
+Select queries by clicking on them.